gns48/xlam/README.md

 ## ./guitar-strings
 Small database of classical guitar strings.
-Tested on Postgres RDBMS but it has nothing postgres-specific staff.
+Tested on Postgres RDBMS but it has nothing postgres-specific stuff.
 Data collected from public catalogues and russian online shops.
 Prices given in rubles just for reference and comarison, may be not actual.